RonShavit/PoseEstimationProject/readme.md

 ***Notes:***
 - The recorded estimation/position will appear as a square pyramid, with the base of the pyramid representing the front of the camera, and the tip of the pyramid (colored black) representing the back of it
 - Sometimes, the position/estimation of the camera may be outside of the left view camera's field of view, and as such the pyramid representing it will not appear on the right view
 - When viewing a point with little covrage in the database, the estimation may use less strict solving methods and will return a less accurate estimation.
-Sometimes, when there are not enough data points, no estimatio will be returned, but the real position will be recorded for reviewing purposes (see ***TODO*** to see how to gather editional data).
+Sometimes, when there are not enough data points, no estimatio will be returned, but the real position will be recorded for reviewing purposes (see `Gathering data` to see how to gather editional data).

 ## Gathering data
 Run: `python world_split_v5.22.py --pre`